luyadev/luya/docs/guide1.0/install.md

 The setup proccess will ask you for an email and password to store your personal login data inside the database (of course the password will be encrypted).

-> `./vendor/bin/luya health` will make a small check if several directorys are readable and exist.
+> `./vendor/bin/luya health` will make a small check if several directories exist and readable/writable.

 You can now log in into your administration interface `http://localhost/luya-kickstarter/admin` (depending on where you have located the luya files).
 When you have successfull logged into the administration area, navigate to **System** -> **Groups** and click **Authorizations**.
 This will open an Active Window where you can enable all permissions for your Group.